-This page describes my storage boxes system: Designed by a perfectionist with deep care for every detail.
+This page describes my storage/assortment boxes system: Designed by a perfectionist with deep care for every detail.
 Thoroughly tested and optimised for fast and reliable 3D-print.

 Optimized for FFF

-The FFF (Fused Filament Fabrication) process has a number of pros and cons.
-I designed my organiser boxes system from the ground up optimised for this specific process.
-I tested all designs on a Prusa i3 MK3s with a 0.4mm nozzle, with the default profile “0.2mm speed” until I got the best print results and the lowest print times.
+The FFF (Fused Filament Fabrication) process has several pros and cons.
+I designed my organiser boxes system optimised for this process from the ground up.
+I tested all designs on a Prusa i3 MK3s with a 0.4mm nozzle, with the default profile “0.2mm speed”, until I got the best print results and the lowest print times.

 My Goals for the FFF Process